isomerpages/nlb-learning/_sustainability/Adults Seniors/Content.md

 <h4>Podcast</h4>
  Find out what is biophilic design and the science behind this design, and how such designs can improve the quality of life for humans.<p></p>
-Source &lt; a href="https://www.iheart.com/podcast/105-stuff-you-should-know-26940277/episode/what-is-biophilic-design-80040227"&gt;What is biophilic design?
-Stuff You Should Know  (2019, October 7). <i> iHeartMedia, Inc <i> Retrieved 2021, December 11
+Source < a target "_blank href="https://www.iheart.com/podcast/105-stuff-you-should-know-26940277/episode/what-is-biophilic-design-80040227"> What is biophilic design?
+Stuff You Should Know </a> (2019, October 7). <i>iHeartMedia, Inc<i> Retrieved 2021, December 11.

 <h4>eBooks</h4>